Boeing 747: Improved versions

 After the initial 747-100, Boeing developed the -100B, a higher maximum takeoff weight (MTOW) variant, and the -100SR (Short Range), with higher passenger capacity.
 Increased maximum takeoff weight allows aircraft to carry more fuel and have longer range.
 The -200 model followed in 1971, featuring more powerful engines and a higher MTOW.
 Passenger, freighter and combination passenger-freighter versions of the -200 were produced.
 The shortened 747SP (special performance) with a longer range was also developed, and entered service in 1976.

+Boeing primarily focused on improving payload capabilities during the development and testing of the 747-200 and its subvariants in the 1970s.
+Weight trials were conducted between October and November of 1970 at Edwards Air Force Base with the prototype 747-200B, which reached a maximum takeoff weight of 820700 lb during a test flight on November 12.
+At that time, the aircraft held the record for the heaviest takeoff weight until heavier and more powerful 747-200 airframes were built.
+On November 1, 1976, the first RB211-powered 747-200 set a world record for maximum mass lifted during a trial flight at NAS Lemoore, where it flew up to 6,562 feet (2,000 meters) with a weight of 840500 lb.

 The 747 line was further developed with the launch of the 747-300 on June 11, 1980, followed by interest from Swissair a month later and the go-ahead for the project.
 The 300 series resulted from Boeing studies to increase the seating capacity of the 747, during which modifications such as fuselage plugs and extending the upper deck over the entire length of the fuselage were rejected.
 The first 747-300, completed in 1983, included a stretched upper deck, increased cruise speed, and increased seating capacity.
 The -300 variant was previously designated 747SUD for stretched upper deck, then 747-200 SUD, followed by 747EUD, before the 747-300 designation was used.
 Passenger, short range and combination freighter-passenger versions of the 300 series were produced.